24 R pour l’art

 A more controversial topic: Can computer code that mimics traditional artwork be considered art?
 If so, who is the artist — the programmer or the program? — and what constitutes the artistic process — the act of programming or the experience of its output?
 Recently, these questions have increased in urgency, as deep fakes and AI-generated artworks not only closely mimic and may surpass artwork created by humans, but raise deep questions regarding the nature of creativity and humanity.

-Distinguish two perspectives:
+Distinguish between two perspectives:

 1. Computer programming as an activity that provides aesthetic experiences.